SAS-DHRH/raspberry-pi/kiosk/Chromium-X11.md

 * With timed autorefresh that depends on user activity/inactivity, such as at regular intervals but only refresh if the kiosk display is not being used (so as not to interrupt browsing) or to return the display to home page after a period of idleness, this is best achieved with javascript e.g. a Chrome exetension or built into the web site/app.
 But be very careful with Chrome extensions - only install from a trusted developer, or safer still, write your own extension.

-### Webpage
+### Display content/webpages

-* Avoid linking to external webpage.
+* Avoid linking to external URLs.
-* Disable cookie consent on the webpage when access from the Raspberry Pi for displaying in kiosk mode.
+* Allow bypassing of cookie consent when accessed from the Raspberry Pi for displaying in kiosk mode.
-* Consider designing the website so that naviagation is possible with mouse/touch alone and without the keyboard.
+* Consider designing the display content to support navigation with mouse/touch alone and without a keyboard.
-* On the web pages displayed, set the html lang (e.g. to 'en') to prevent Chromium from triggering page translation prompts.
+* Set the html lang (e.g. to 'en') to prevent Chromium from triggering page translation prompts.

 <br /><br />